codificador10/GithubCodeFlow/README.md

 ## Contribution Guidelines

 Contributions to GitHubCodeFlow are welcome!
-If you'd like to contribute, please follow these guidelines:

-- Fork the repository and create a new branch for your feature or fix.
-- Make your changes, ensuring adherence to coding standards and documentation guidelines.
-- Test your changes thoroughly.
-- Submit a pull request, providing a clear description of the changes made and any relevant information.
+**Note:** Currently, the project only supports parsing Python files.

 ## License